 Eye infection.
 Infections rarely occur after LASIK because the corneal flap acts as a natural bandage.
 Still, it is very important to use medicated eye drops as directed after your LASIK procedure to avoid infection and control inflammation as your eyes heal.

 Choosing a skilled and experienced LASIK eye surgeon can help reduce these risks and enable you to achieve the best possible results from laser eye surgery.
-If you would like to schedule a consultation with Dr. Rosenbaum to discuss if LASIK is right for you, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today.
+If you would like to schedule a consultation with Our Doctors to discuss if LASIK is right for you, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today.